whopperprinting/LayerLapse/README.md

 ## 🧠 Want to Build Your Own?

+Sure!
+I've made a DIY guide so you can prototype your own version with an Arduino.
 Check out the DIY guide:
 👉 [`docs/diy-build-guide.md`](docs/diy-build-guide.md)

 You’ll need: